NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Skulltaker.md

   - name: ""

   - name: "Skeletal Lore"
     desc: " (divine) A skulltaker taps into the memories of the creatures whose bones make up its body.
 This gives it the Skeletal Lore skill, which it can use to Recall Knowledge of any kind.
-In addition, it can speak and understand all the languages known by the creatures whose bones make up its body (typically including Common and the regional language of the skulltaker's home region).\nThe skulltaker can use Skeletal Lore as the primary skill check for the [[Spells/Collective Memories|Collective Memories]] ritual, and it can cast _collective memories_ without secondary casters."
+In addition, it can speak and understand all the languages known by the creatures whose bones make up its body (typically including Common and the regional language of the skulltaker's home region).\n\nThe skulltaker can use Skeletal Lore as the primary skill check for the [[Spells/Collective Memories|Collective Memories]] ritual, and it can cast _collective memories_ without secondary casters."

 abilities_mid:
   - name: ""
   - name: "Shard Storm"
-    desc: " (air,aura,divine) 10 feet.\nA cloud of bone shards surrounds the skulltaker.
-When a creature moves into the emanation or begins its turn there, shard storm deals 4d6 slashing damage and 4d6 void damage to the creature, with a DC 40 Reflex check save.\nIf the creature has resistance or immunity to void damage, or an effect that protects it against death effects, or an effect that protects it against the doomed or drained condition, the creature must first succeed at a DC 40 Will check save or have all such benefits suppressed for 1 minute."
+    desc: " (air,aura,divine) 10 feet.\n\nA cloud of bone shards surrounds the skulltaker.
+When a creature moves into the emanation or begins its turn there, shard storm deals 4d6 slashing damage and 4d6 void damage to the creature, with a DC 40 Reflex check save.\n\nIf the creature has resistance or immunity to void damage, or an effect that protects it against death effects, or an effect that protects it against the doomed or drained condition, the creature must first succeed at a DC 40 Will check save or have all such benefits suppressed for 1 minute."

 attacks:
   - name: ""